Cosmoteer Ultimate Ship Design and Part Guide!

 Example (by nord):

 Spinners and their mobile versions MSFs are a ship type that focuses on great defense, although there are fast MSFs for nuke bombing runs their tanky counterparts are more common in normal mp games due to their much easier piloting and extra defense for arena mode.
-Nuke spinners are most often seen, rail spinners were decent before the nerf of 14.7 but are now never used.
+The 2 different types of MSFs are rail and nuke, rail ones use small ~1acc rails due to them being most cost efficient.
 MSFs work by having a circular section in the middle made as smooth as possible and a circular detachable "spinner core" with anti-rotational thrust and forward boost thrusters.
 MSFs and normal spinners have great defense due to damage being spread out over the whole surface area and they usually have many shields.

 Example (by Duke):